pellcorp/creality-wiki/docs/rpi.md

 ![image](assets/images/rpi_install_printers.png)

+!!! note

+    For the `--printer` argument specify the ID of the printer so for instance `--printer creality-ender3-v3-se`

 ### Downloaded or Downloadable Printer Definition

 Refer to [Printer Definitions](rpi_printer_definitions.md) for how to craft a base printer cfg file, note at the moment the